kepasa-project/kepasa-feeds-aggregator/README.md

 **Rails** (also known as **Ruby On Rails**) is included in the installation of **RVM** or **Rails Installer**.
 For **Redis** a NoSQL Database click [here](http://redis.io/download)

-When you have installed all this stuff
+When you have installed all this stuff from your local machine terminal

 ```sh
 $ git clone https://github.com/kepasa-project/kepasa-feeds-aggregator.git